 The Academic Resource Center is open to support you with your academic success remotely.
 Visit WCOnline to schedule an online, phone, or email appointment with an ARC Peer Tutor, ARC Writing/Math/Science Specialist, or Academic Coach (for study strategies and time management).

-Whether a student needs short-term or long-term tutoring, a study partner or a study group, Emmanuel's peer tutoring and study group program strives to meet individual student needs and provide "a light in a temporary blackout."
+Whether a student needs short-term or long-term tutoring, a study partner or a study group, Emmanuel's peer tutoring and study group program strives to meet individual student needs.

 Peer Tutors are:

 Study Groups are:

 Arrive prepared to your tutoring session with relevant questions, materials and texts.
 Tutors will do their best to explain material, but the more prepared you are to ask questions and guide the session, the better the tutor will be able to address your concerns.
 Keep the following points in mind when preparing for your tutoring appointment:

 Attend class.
 Students who do not regularly attend class are not eligible to receive tutoring.
 The tutoring sessions are to enhance the information you receive through attending class, not to replace it.

 Read the material.
 It is not the tutor's responsibility to lecture to you on material you have not read, but rather to help you gain an understanding of the material that you have read.